yeshapan/website-categorizer/README.md

 * Feature Extraction
 * Ensemble Prediction:
     * The saved .joblib models loaded
-    * Both models generate prediction for the text vector
+    * All three models generate prediction for the text vector
     * An ensemble rule is applied:
-            * If the models disagree;  SVM's prediction prioritized as final result
-            * If they agree → prediction is used
+         * Each model is assigned a specific weight based on its individual validation accuracy (SVM: 0.9825, Random Forest: 0.9825, Logistic Regression: 0.9649)
+         * The system sums the weights for every category predicted by the three models
+         * The category with the highest accumulated score is selected as the final result.
+(In the rare event of a mathematical tie, the Random Forest prediction is prioritized).

 * Output- The final predicted category is returned and displayed to the user in the Streamlit app